Ajay-Balu/create-dovite/README.md

 # create-dovite

-A Vite template with Tailwind CSS(v4), shadcn/ui(canary), and DOMO integration.
+Vite template featuring Tailwind (v4), ShadCN (Canary), and DOMO integration.

 > **Note:** This package requires yarn and the DOMO CLI to be installed before use.